• Skip to primary navigation

 One bag of container soil for the plants

-Scissors to cut open the bags and cut back garden weed block
+Scissors to cut open the bags and cut back the garden weed block

 Gardening gloves

-Now that I had all my supplies and tools available, I started this DIY container project.
+Now that I had all my supplies and tools (Affiliate Link) available, I started this DIY container project.

 How long did it take to make this flower container?

-From start to finish, it took 28.75 hours.
-It took about 4 hours to dry the paint on the pot, plus a 24-hour set time.
-Then about 45 minutes later, add the soil and plants, and water them.
+It took 28.75 hours from start to finish.
+The paint on the pot dried in about 4 hours, plus a 24-hour set time.
+About 45 minutes later, the soil and plants were added, and they were watered.

 Before the picture of the front yard flower container: We were so sad that the plant had died, so we wanted to replace it before winter hit our area.